mozilla-mobile/mozilla-vpn-client/docs/rfcs/0005-suggested-excluded-apps-tech-spec.md

 Context / Problem Statement
 ---------------------------

 We're looking to create tools that prompt the user in ways that help them stay more secure.
-Split tunneling (called 'App Exclusion' to users) is a feature that can reduce the need to turn off the VPN entirely by excluding traffic in specific apps from the VPN tunnel, but many users don't know about it.
+Split tunneling (called 'Excluded Apps' to users) is a feature that can reduce the need to turn off the VPN entirely by excluding traffic in specific apps from the VPN tunnel, but many users don't know about it.
 The current feature is in settings, and provides an alphabetical checklist of installed apps:

 <img src="./images/0005-01.png" height="500" />